Shop by Room ➜ Bedroom ➜ Mattresses

 Flame retardants are required in mattresses sold in the US.
 Chemical Flame Retardants, which are endocrine disruptors and carcinogens, have been the standard for decades.
 Luckily, the natural and organic mattress industry has replaced these with wool or graphite powder.
 You can also obtain a doctor’s note to get a mattress made without any flame retardants, even wool, from certain companies.

-What should I do if I can’t afford a non-toxic mattress?
+What should I do if I can’t afford an organic mattress?

-Lots of things: dusting, mopping, and vacuuming weekly can pick up any sVOCs (like Flame Retardants) that come from mattresses invisibly shedding over time.
+Lots of things: dusting, mopping, and vacuuming weekly can pick up any sVOCs (like flame retardants) that come from mattresses invisibly shedding over time.
 You can ventilate by opening windows daily to help release any VOCs off-gassing from foam.
-You can check prices for latex-only mattresses (no springs), which tend to be less expensive.
-And, you can consider an organic mattress latex topper, which is typically much less expensive and may help protect you from anything nasty in the mattress underneath.
-Finally, if you can afford a foam mattress, consider the Tuft and Needle, which is affordable, and has OEKO TEX certified foam, a step up from CertiPUR in terms of health.
+You can check prices for latex-only mattresses (no springs), which tend to be less expensive and wait for sales.
+And, you can consider an organic mattress latex pad, which is typically much less expensive and may help protect you from anything nasty in the mattress underneath.

 I’m allergy to latex and/or wool.
 Are there any non-toxic mattresses for allergies?

 Yes!
-I have latex-free and wool-free organic mattresses listed above.
+I have several listed above.
 Healthier mattresses made from foam are also a good option, also listed above.

 Is my mattress causing allergies?

 If you’re sleeping on a regular polyurethane or memory foam mattress, you may be allergic to dust mites or mold, which find their way in to all mattresses.
 Dust mites thrive on human skin cells and moisture, which mattresses collect very easily.
 A six-sided dust mite encasement with a 1 micron pore size will seal in any dust mites and prevent you from reacting to them or their feces (which is also highly allergenic.
-Sorry, gross.)
+You can see the one I use here.)
 Allergies are also worsened by off-gassing VOCs, so if your mattress is new, you may be reacting to the glues and other chemicals while they’re in the smelly stage.

 If you’re sleeping on a natural or organic mattress, you may also be allergic to dust mites.
 Wool, cotton, and latex allergies are certainly less common than dust mite allergy, but it is still worth getting checked for these allergies if you haven’t before.